Skip to content

 Do you need to be certified to become a phlebotomist in Florida?

 While it is not a requirement to be certified in the state of Florida, you will be able to increase your earnings by taking the exam.
 If you are already a worker in the healthcare field, you can potentially increase your earnings by obtaining your phlebotomy certification.
+Apply now to medical assistant school in Miami or or patient care tech school in Miami or medical assistant school in Miramar to begin your phlebotomist career today!

 Related Articles